 - Email your choices to yourself

-- You may re-enter the Lottery system and re-order, remove, or otherwise change your Law Lottery Choices list at any time during the bidding period.
-But all bids must be placed by the time the lottery closes.
-Students who do not enter course bids will register for available classes starting on Tuesday, November 24 at 8:00 a.m.
+- You may re-enter the Lottery system and re-order, remove, or otherwise change your Law Lottery Choices list at any time during the bidding period, but all bids must be placed by the time the lottery closes.
+Students who do not enter course bids will register for available classes starting on Tuesday, April 19 at 8:00 a.m.

 Law Clinics - Special Registration Process

-The Clinic Lottery for Spring 2016 is separate from the main registration lottery.
-It opens on November 5, 2015 at 8:00 a.m. and closes on November 6, 2015 at 8:00 p.m., before the main lottery bidding opens on November 13th.
-Students must use the Clinic Lottery process to enter the pool for selection into a clinic for Spring 2016.
+The Clinic Lottery for Fall 2016 is separate from the main registration lottery.
+It opens on March 25, 2016 at 8:00 a.m. and closes on March 28, 2016 at 5:00 p.m., before the main lottery bidding opens on April 8.
+Students must use the Clinic Lottery process to enter the pool for selection into a clinic for Fall 2016.
 (Clinic courses will not be listed in the main lottery).

 To optimize your enrollment in a required course, we recommend that a) you rank the course high on your lottery bid list; and b) that you bid on both sections of a required course if more than one section is offered.
 If the lottery assigns you to your first choice section, it will disregard the second section.